-The Continuous Household Survey (CHS) is a Northern Ireland wide household survey administered by Central Survey Unit, Northern Ireland Statistics and Research Agency.
-The sample for this survey consists of a systematic random sample of 4,500 addresses selected from the Land and Property Service's list of private addresses.
-The findings reported for 2016/17 are based on 3,262 respondents, aged 16 and over, who answered the culture, arts and sport module of the survey.
+The Continuous Household Survey is a Northern Ireland wide household survey administered by Central Survey Unit, Northern Ireland Statistics and Research Agency.
+The sample for this survey consists of a systematic random sample of 9,000 addresses selected from the Land and Property Service's list of private addresses.
+The findings reported for 2017/18 in these tables are based on 5,677 respondents, aged 16 and over, who answered the key questions required to measure progress against the Programme for Government indicator (arts, libraries, museums and PRONI questions) as well as the sport participation question on the survey.